FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

 _Players:_ Who is involved in the interaction?
 Who else is there?
-If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
-Think through all the people who are in the setting.
+If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t

 _Activity:_ What is happening between the actors?